shtse8/fluxus/memory-bank/progress.md

-# Progress: Fluxus (Docs: Combining Providers Guide Added)
+# Progress: Fluxus (Docs: Combining Providers Examples Added)

 **Current Status:** Core provider implementations (`state`, `computed`, `async`, `stream`), basic React adapter, and core utilities (`pipe`, `debounce`) are functional.
 Cancellation features for async and stream providers have been implemented and tested.
-Documentation site with auto-deployment is set up, including pages for Riverpod comparison **and a new guide on combining providers**.
+Documentation site with auto-deployment is set up, including pages for Riverpod comparison and a guide on combining providers **(now with examples for computed from async, async from state, utility usage, and streams from state)**.
 Initial refactoring phase addressing known issues and setting up linting/formatting is complete.
 Most `no-explicit-any` ESLint warnings have been addressed.
 Memory Bank is updated.
 Focus can shift towards further refinement, features, or documentation.

 **What Works:**